jirpok/docker-jupyterlab/README.md

 3. The default port is `8888`.

-4. Install additional Python packages by adding them to the `# install Python packages` section of the Dockerfile, then rebuilding.
+4. Install additional Python packages by adding them to the `# install Python packages` section of the Dockerfile, then rebuild.

-## Use password, hide token
+## Make password persistent across server sessions

 1. Run `docker logs jupyter` and copy the token.
 2. Fill in the form, including your new password.
 3. Follow the instructions in `/path/to/jupyter/configuration/jupyter_server_config.py:c.ServerApp.password`; ignore DEPRECATED warnings.

-[^1]: The directory can be initially empty.
+[^1]: Both directories can be initially empty.